What is the General Rule Regarding Risk and Reward in Investing?

 Lemming Behavior

-Lemming behavior, a term often used metaphorically, describes individuals’ tendency to mimic a more extensive group’s actions, even if those actions are irrational.
+Lemming behaviour, a term often used metaphorically, describes individuals’ tendency to mimic a more extensive group’s actions, even if those actions are irrational.
 This behaviour is prevalent in financial markets and can lead to significant mispricing of assets.

 Case Study: Bitcoin Mania

-A recent example of lemming behavior is the 2017 Bitcoin mania.
+A recent example of lemming behaviour is the 2017 Bitcoin mania.
 As Bitcoin’s price surged, many investors, driven by the fear of missing out, jumped on the bandwagon without understanding the underlying technology or its intrinsic value.
 This resulted in a massive price bubble that eventually burst, leading to substantial losses for many latecomers.

 The concepts of mass psychology, technical analysis, and learning behaviour can all contribute to improving the risk-reward ratio in investing.
 By understanding and leveraging these concepts, investors can make more informed decisions and potentially enhance their returns without disproportionately increasing their risk.